Advocate for a safe workplace:

 Bring wellness to where you work!
 For ideas that can be utilized in any workplace to bring awareness and provide encouragement for professional and personal well-being, see: State Health and Wellness Resources

-Some of your colleagues have written about "Why I Became a CRNA" to express why they dedicated their careers to the profession of nurse anesthesia.
+According to a 2008 study on stress and burnout in nurse anesthesia, CRNAs Chipas and McKenna found that nurse anesthetists are overwhelmingly satisfied with their careers: over 93% reported extremely satisfied or satisfied with their career choice.
+See what you can do to reduce stress, try to remember if you were satisfied before in your career and remind yourself if this has waned.
+Read what some of what your colleagues have written about "Why I Became a CRNA" to express why they dedicated their careers to the profession of nurse anesthesia.
 You may find many of their stories reflect how you felt too; look back and seek ways to bring that positive attitude into your daily work life, evaluate your strengths, reawaken your passion.
 Remind yourself of the unique and vitally important nursing skills that you offer each and every one of your patients.

 - Positive Little Things